ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 - [Page](#322-migrate-page-field-to-page-ez-enterprise-only)
 - Star Rating

-For Field Types which do not have specific procedures below, you must either:
+For Field Types which do not have specific procedures below, you must take one of the following actions:

-- implement them yourself in eZ Platform, or
+- implement them yourself in eZ Platform
-- remove them from all Content Types that use them.
+- remove them from all Content Types that use them

 !!! tip